ukhsa-collaboration/ntbs-reporting/README.md

 1. If the instance of SQL Server that you are using is not at `localhost` then update the `Data Source` in the `TargetConnectionString`.
 1. Double-click on this config in the `Solution Explorer` panel in Visual Studio to publish the codebase.
 This will build the relevant views and set up the relevant tables.
 1. To populate the database, do the following:
-    i.
-Run the stored procedure `uspSeed` in the specmen matching database.
+    1. Run the stored procedure `uspSeed` in the specimen matching database.
-    i.
-Run the stored procedure `uspPopulateCalendarTable`.
+    1. Run the stored procedure `uspPopulateCalendarTable` in the reporting database.
-    i.
-Run the a SQL command based on the script in `source/Scripts/PopulateFeatureFlags.sql`.
+    1. Run the a SQL command based on the script in `source/Scripts/PopulateFeatureFlags.sql`.
 To make a dev database, you will want to set the three numbers being inserted to `1, 1, 1` instead of the default `0, 0, 0`.
-    i.
-Run the stored procedure `uspLabSpecimen`.
+    1. Run the stored procedure `uspLabSpecimen` in the reporting database.
-    i.
-Run the stored procedure `uspGenerate` in the specimen matching database.
+    1. Run the stored procedure `uspGenerate` in the specimen matching database.
         - If this fails, then try updating the `ProcessBatchConfig` table by setting the `EstimateNumOfMatches` in the first row to `5`.
         - If this still fails, then try importing a dozen or so legacy notfications in the NTBS application.
-    i.
-Run the stored procedure `uspGenerate` in the reporting database.
+    1. Run the stored procedure `uspGenerate` in the reporting database.

 To make a change to the project you should then: